hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-Notice the `debug` property, inside this property there is information about:
+Notice the `debug` property in the output, inside this property there is information about:

-* what value the server received for the search (`querystring`) which is useful to detect if you are not URL encoding properly the value sent to the sever
+* what value the server received for the search (`querystring`) which is useful to detect if you are not URL encoding properly the value sent to the server
 * how the server parsed the query (`parsedquery`) which is useful to detect if the syntax on the `q` parameter was parsed as we expected (e.g. remember the example earlier when we passed two words `art history` without surrounding them in quotes and the parsed query showed that it was querying two different fields `title_txt_en` for "art" and `_text_` for "history")
-* you can also see that some of the search terms were stemmed (e.g. "nancy" was converted to "nanci")
+* you can also see that some of the search terms were stemmed (e.g. if you query for "running" you'll notice that the parsed query will show "run")
 * how each document was ranked (`explain`)
 * what query parser (`QParser`) was used